IIIT-ECell/CWorks/README.md

 ## Testing locally
 Prerequisites: `Python` and `Node (with npm and nvm)` installed

+[Using node v10.15.0 (npm v6.4.1)]

 Assumption: You're using proper package management with virtual environments where necessary

 1. Fork and clone the repository.
 For solely local testing, just cloning will do.
-2. `cd` into the cloned repo and install python dependencies
+2. `cd` into the cloned repo and install python dependencies, and setup migrations
 ```
 pip install -r requirements.txt
+python manage.py makemigrations
+python manage.py migrate
 ```
 3. Install npm dependencies
 ```